 I hope, like me, you are always a bit cautious of claims seen online or in social media.
 No difference here.
 I’ve included some general safety or consumer quality issues below.
-Also read “The History of Safety Issues of Using Essential Oils” and “Hydrosols or Distillation Waters: Their Production, Safety, Efficacy and the Sales Hype.”
+Also read “Hydrosols or Distillation Waters: Their Production, Safety, Efficacy and the Sales Hype.”

-The best rule is to use no essential oil or hydrosol near (or in) eyes.
+The best rule is to use no essential oil or hydrosol near (or in) the eyes.

 External Use Only

-Involving another type of product, I confess I recently had another drink with new-craze bitters containing a floral tincture – and I loved it.
+Involving another type of product, I confess I had another drink with new-craze bitters containing a floral tincture – and I loved it.
 But bitter products are specifically designed for consumption.
-I maintain that short-term caution is worth long term unknowns of essential ingestion.
+I maintain that short-term caution is worth long-term unknowns of essential ingestion.

 Refrigeration is a good idea.
 Distillation is a high-temperature process and hydrosol is slightly acidic.
 As such, it inhibits bacterial growth, but not fungal growth.
 It’s a “fresh” product, not sterile.
 Hence, especially after being opened, the precaution to refrigerate retains freshness longer.
 Others are preserved with supplemental products added by manufacturers.